 ABOUT THIS WEBSITE

 The original and laborious ambition of this website was to carefully catalog and document all known examples of every plaquette identified in various collections and catalogs.
-However, the cause has proven too time consuming insofar as publishing a census online.
+However, this effort proved too time consuming insofar as maintaining a census online.
 I have instead chosen to maintain a private library (digital and physical) comprising thousands of images and a bounty of data about plaquettes and their related corollaries in the realm of decorative arts.
-I encourage collectors, dealers, scholars and auction house representatives to get-in-touch if you wish to share or inquire about these objects or about the subject in general.
-I am always happy to share my thoughts and resources.
+I encourage collectors, dealers, scholars and auction house representatives to contact me if you’d like to share or inquire about these objects or about the subjects presented on this site.

 The purpose of organizing a census of Renaissance plaquettes is with the hope that new examples will come to surface that may yield new data about designs and their inventors.
 Additionally, a knowledge of the quantity of known casts and their quality may yield a better understanding about how widely diffused these objects were, how they were used and appropriated over time and what regions or workshops may have been responsible for them.
 The efforts of this census have already proven helpful in exploring several of these themes.

-Rather than publishing an online census of plaquettes I have instead chosen to use this website as a place to share my research.
-The papers presented here hope to summarize our current understanding of these objects while presenting new data, ideas and discoveries along the way.
+Rather than publishing an online census of plaquettes I have instead chosen to use this website as a place to share my research and observations.
+In the the papers presented here I hope to summarize our current understanding of these objects while presenting new data, ideas and discoveries along the way.

-My hope is that this website will help encourage and bring-to-life this often-marginalized art so that future generations of connoisseurs, historians, intellectuals and eccentrics may continue an appreciation for them and appreciate those other connoisseurs and scholars who diligently and meticulously carved the path before them.
+My hope is that this website will help encourage and bring-to-life this often-marginalized art so that future generations of connoisseurs, historians, and intellectuals may continue an appreciation for them and appreciate those other connoisseurs and scholars who diligently and meticulously carved the path before them.